alealiberti/StartDown/backend/README.md

 # Cascina Caccia API Server

 This is a brief description of the Spring Boot Application.
-For more information on the overall backend project in the [Backend Docs file](../Docs/backend/README.md).
+More information on the overall backend project in the [Backend Docs file](../Docs/backend/README.md).

 ## Developers